abnavs/2022/precoursework.md

 - Chapters 16-22 and 24-27

+While only the introduction is due on the second day of class, if you're feeling good, feel free to keep going!
+Completing this assignment ahead of time will allow you to stay focused on the core content of the class during the J-term.

 ### A note about the assignment
 > While the pre-work is a Python tutorial, **this isn't a Python class**.
 We will encounter various technologies in the course, but this tutorial should help you get in the mindset of learning code.
 It will help you: